Esther Nyaiyaki: August 2017 Presidential Election Petition

 In August 2017, when Raila Odinga challenged the election of Uhuru Kenyatta to the position of president of Kenya, Ms. Nyaiyaki personally supervised the filing of the relevant paperwork, in her capacity as registrar of the Supreme Court.
 The Justices of the Supreme Court, led by Chief Justice David Maraga tasked Nyaiyaki to conduct an audit of the materials that the Independent Electoral and Boundaries Commission (IEBC) used to declare the presidential result.
 She was assisted by a team of ICT experts, appointed by the Judiciary to examine the relevant materials.

 In its report to the Supreme court, Ms. Nyaiyaki's team established that the presidential election was fraught with massive irregularities, including over 560 non-gazetted polling stations in addition to the 40,883 legally recognized locations.
 Other irregularities included forms 34As used to declare the presidential winner.
 Many of these forms were duplicated, some were carbon copies, others appeared to be photocopies, others did not bear the requisite stamps, some did not have serial numbers and still others were not signed, all being contrary to the law.

 The supreme court took into consideration that report, before they annulled the presidential election on 1 September 2017, in a 4 to 2 decision.
 Following that annulment, the Ethics and Anti-Corruption Commission initiated an inquiry into the actions of Esther Nyaiyaki, after one Kenyan citizen filed a complaint.
 This was followed by a flurry of exchanges between various Kenya government agencies regarding the merits and legality of what had transpired.

-As of November 2017, Esther Nyaiyaki is still at her position as the registrar to the supreme court, with the backing of the Kenyan Judiciary, which has defended her actions.
+The Kenyan Judiciary defended her actions, allowing her to keep her office until December 2021 when she was moved to the Office of the Chief Registrar of the Judiciary.